.

 - User data:

-- Consent data (Consent ID, time of consent, opt-in or opt-out, banner language, customer settings in the banner - Consent data, template)
+- Consent data (Consent ID, time of consent, opt-in.
+Opt-out, banner language, customer settings in the banner - Consent data, template)

-- anomysed IP data, IP address in 24h rollover in log files
+- anonymized IP data, IP address in 24h rollover in log files

-- When using advanced statistics or other statistical plugins: Browser data (version)
+- When using extended statistics or other statistical plugins: browser data (version)

 The following persons are affected:

-3.1 The specified data will only be handled within the framework of the agreements made and in accordance with documented instructions from the client (cf. Art.
-28 Para.
-3 lit. a DSGVO).
-Within the scope of the order description made in this agreement, the Client reserves a comprehensive right to issue instructions regarding the type, scope and procedure of the data processing, which it may specify by means of individual instructions.
-Changes to the object of processing and changes to procedures must be agreed and documented.
-Any additional expenses incurred shall be reimbursed by the Customer.
-The Contractor may only provide information to third parties or the person concerned with the prior written consent of the Customer.
-2.
+3.1.
+The specified data will only be handled within the framework of the agreements made and in accordance with the documented instructions of the client (cf. Art.
+28 para.
+3 lit. a GDPR).
+The client reserves the right to issue comprehensive instructions regarding the type, scope and procedure of data processing within the scope of the order description set out in this agreement, which it may specify in individual instructions.
+Changes to the object of processing and procedural changes must be agreed and documented.
+Any additional expenses incurred shall be remunerated by the client.
+The Contractor may only provide information to third parties or the data subject with the prior written consent of the Client.

-3.the Contractor shall inform the Client without undue delay in accordance with Art.
-28 (3) subpara.
-2 DSGVO if it is of the opinion that an instruction violates data protection regulations.
-The Contractor shall be entitled to suspend the implementation of the corresponding instruction until it is confirmed or amended by the Responsible Party at the Client.
+3.3. the contractor must inform the client immediately in accordance with Art.
+28 para.
+3 subpara.
+2 GDPR if he is of the opinion that an instruction violates data protection regulations.
+The Contractor shall be entitled to suspend the implementation of the corresponding instruction until it is confirmed or amended by the controller at the Client.
 4.

-3.the processing of the Customer's data by the Contractor shall take place within the EU.
-The Contractor shall be obliged to notify the Client prior to commencement of the processing of any legal obligation of the Contractor to carry out the processing of the Client Data at another location, unless such notification is prohibited by law.
-Processing and / or transfer to a third country outside the territory of the EU or to an international organization requires the prior written consent of the Client.
-In such case, the Contractor shall additionally be obliged, in accordance with the legally applicable requirements as well as judicial and official interpretations thereof, to ensure an adequate level of data protection at the place of data processing or - at the Customer's option - to grant the Customer the option to ensure an adequate level of data protection, inter alia by concluding or acceding to EU standard contractual clauses.
+3.4. the processing of the client data by the contractor takes place within the EU.
+The processing and/or transfer to a third country outside the territory of the EU or to an international organization requires the prior written consent of the client.
+In such a case, the Contractor is additionally obliged to ensure an adequate level of data protection at the place of data processing in accordance with the legally applicable requirements and judicial and official interpretations thereof, or - at the Client's discretion - to give the Client the opportunity to ensure an adequate level of data protection, including by concluding or acceding to EU standard contractual clauses.

 4.Confidentiality